Ty-Waltz/ConditionalSatements/README.md

-# Assignment: The Magic of Conditional Statements: Assignments
+# Assignment: The Magic of Conditional Statements